maurice-35/number-guessing-game/README.md

       }

 Player guesses a number by selecting a button.
 If it matches that chosen by the computer, then the guess is correct and the player’s score increases.

+    if (Number(event.target.id) === computer.currentChoice) {
+          outcomeDisplay.innerText = 'Correct guess, 😎 play again!'
+          console.log('Match!')
+          currentScore += 10
+          score.innerText = currentScore
+    }

+If the player makes the wrong guess, they lose and the number of lives which is initially 3 reduces by 1.
+When the number of lives reaches 0, the game is over.